hiteshtawar/ops-guide-simple/docs/JIRA_EPIC_AND_STORIES.md

 As a **DevOps Engineer**, I want to set up the Git repository with proper structure and build configuration, so that the development team can start building the Production Support system.

 **Technical Details:**
-- Create GitHub repository: `production-support`
+- Create GitHub repository: `production-support-admin`
 - Initialize Maven project with Java 17
 - Set up Spring Boot 3.2.0 with required dependencies
 - Configure multi-profile support (local, dev, prod)